monicaklopp/monicaklopp.github.io/_posts/2021-04-01-cgigas-ploidy-desiccation-WGBS-analysis-Part-2.md

 This is continuation of the WGBS analysis I've been running on Ronit's data.
 The previous post can be found [here](https://mattgeorgephd.github.io/cgigas-ploidy-desiccation-WGBS-analysis-Part-1/).
 I'll be following Yaamini's [walkthrough](https://yaaminiv.github.io/Hawaii-Gigas-Methylation-Analysis-Part5/) in this post to look at the results of bismark.

 ### List of the progress so far:
 1. Completed bismark on mox.
 The output was then transferred to gannet by running the rsync command as outlined in the previous post.
-The output is available [here](https://gannet.fish.washington.edu/cgigas-ploidy/globalmeth/030521-ronrosM/030521-ronrosM/).
+The output is available [here](https://gannet.fish.washington.edu/panopea/030521-ronrosM/).
 2. The MultiQC report can be found [here](https://gannet.fish.washington.edu/cgigas-ploidy/globalmeth/030521-ronrosM/030521-ronrosM/multiqc_report.html).

-### Pathway forward:
+### Goals for today:
 1. Look at MultiQC report.
 2. Determine effect of ploidy of %mCpG
-3. Continue analysis with [MethylKit](https://bioconductor.org/packages/release/bioc/vignettes/methylKit/inst/doc/methylKit.html) to identify differentially methylated loci (DMLs).

 ### Step 1: Look at MultiQC report